jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum.md

 ![CAP (log scale) vs result][caplogres]

 It would be more interesting to also study the ESIF spending in rural areas.
-These strucutral and investment projects may have more of an effect on a local area than the CAP which ultimately is paid only to the landowners.
+These structural and investment projects may have more of an effect on a local area than the CAP which ultimately is paid only to the landowners.
 In the period 2014-2020, the UK was expected to receive around £10.8bn for the ESIF (see [Vince Cable's letter][esif letter]).